Steve Lewis (sprinter)

-In the Olympic Games at Seoul, Reynolds was the clear favourite to win the gold medal, and few people took Lewis' chances seriously, but in the Olympic final Lewis set a fast pace in the early stages while Reynolds held back.
+In the Olympic Games at Seoul, Reynolds was the clear favorite to win the gold medal, and few people took Lewis' chances seriously, but in the Olympic final Lewis set a fast pace in the early stages while Reynolds held back.
 Although Reynolds closed near the finish, Lewis held on to win in 43.87, still the United States, North American and World junior record.
 Steve won a second gold medal three days later, as a member of the victorious USA 4 × 400 m relay team which equalled the world record of 2:56.16 that had stood since the 1968 Olympics.

 By the end of 1988, Lewis had run what still rank as 7 of the top ten junior 400 metre races of all time.

 In 1990, he won NCAA Championships in the 400 m and went on to win the US Track and Field Championships in the same event.

 In 1992, Lewis, once again, competed at the Olympic Games in Barcelona and won a silver medal in the 400 m and a gold medal in the 4 × 400 m relay, which broke the world record (2:55.74) that Lewis had previously helped tie in the 1988 Olympic Games.

 The rest of Lewis' career was affected by injury and an ongoing viral illness, and he never again competed at a major international championships.

 Lewis was inducted into the UCLA Athletics Hall of Fame in 2004.
 In 2019, he was inducted into the National Track and Field Hall of Fame.